mariojgt/onix-pro/README.md

 2: php artisan vendor:publish

-3: acess onix/grape you should have the exemple page
+3: acess onix/grape you should have the page example